genohm/slims-api/README.md

 Once your account is setup, download this repository and navigate to the base folder of the repository with the command line interface you use.
 We suggest using GIT Bash for Windows.
+Make sure your JAVA_HOME is set to java 11.
 Build the projects for your favorite IDE (Eclipse or IntelliJ) with:

 ```